Configure a shared signal receiver

 Configure the security events provider app

 Before you can start to see security events in Okta, you must prepare the security provider's app to share information with Okta.
-In the security provider's app, you generate the Issuer and JWKS URLs that secure the transmission of signals to your Okta org.

 These steps walk you through setting up Okta as an SSF receiver with Jamf as a transmitter.
 Refer to the documentation of your security provider's app to learn more about signal sources, the Shared Signals and Events Framework (SSF), and configuring the security provider application to share signals with Okta.